Uganda - Data Protection Overview

 A data subject may also notify a data controller in writing requiring them to ensure that any decision taken by or on behalf of the data controller which significantly affects the data subject is not based solely on the processing by automatic means of personal data in respect of that data subject.
 Response to this must be within 21 days of receipt and must indicate the steps taken to comply.

-The Act creates a number of offences which are aimed at ensuring compliance.
-Such offences include (Part VIII of the Act):
+The Act creates a number of offenses which are aimed at ensuring compliance.
+Such offenses include (Part VIII of the Act):

 - unlawfully obtaining or disclosing personal data;

 - unlawful destruction, deletion, concealment, or alteration of personal data; and